Qovery/documentation/website/docs/community/reward/friend-sponsorship.md

 The **Friend Sponsorship** referral program rewards you when you recommend and invite a friend to join Qovery.
 More you invite friends and more you get rewarded. [read more][urls.qovery_billing_context].

-In this page, I explain how you can earn free credits by inviting friends.
+In this page, I explain how you can earn free Qovery credits by inviting friends.

 <Alert type="success">